 Unknown to Eddie, Roy, or Oscar, there were scouts in the audience that evening in Philadelphia who were to play an important part in the success of the new entertainment company.
 Some time previous to their Philadelphia appearance, Roy had received a request from Madison Square Garden asking him if he were interested in taking part in a special show that was to be held in Madison Square Garden in which he would do a solo act.
 While he was very much interested, he was forced to wire back that he would not be able to consider their offer as he was on the road with his own show.
 He informed the Garden agent that he would be in nearby Philadelphia on a certain day in the near future, performing there.

 The Madison Square Garden representative, Major Harold Dibblee, contacted Walter Brown, of the Boston Gardens, and the two men decided to see this new Ice Follies road show for themselves.
 They were both desperate for new talent at their arenas and were interested in the reaction that Philadelphia audiences might have to the show.
 With Pete Tyrrell, Harold Dibblee, and Walter Brown watching, the rejuvenated and inspired skating group staged their performance.
-They were astounded by the enthusiasticefollies_1936ic endorsement that the audience gave to each number as it was presented, and they lost no time in hurrying to the dressing rooms after the show to talk to the three men.
+They were astounded by the enthusiastic endorsement that the audience gave to each number as it was presented, and they lost no time in hurrying to the dressing rooms after the show to talk to the three men.
 It appeared that not only did the enthusiastic audience provide an answer to the worried Ships tads and Johnson troupe, but it also gave Mr. Dibblee and Mr. Brown a solution to their problem.
 Both men were responsible for huge arenas and they were desperate for something new and appealing to present to their patrons.
 The Ice Follies was the answer, in the opinion of both men.
 Not only would the show be a real attraction in the near future, but it would provide an entertainment that could be returned year after year.
 Before Mr. Dibblee and Mr. Brown left the Follies dressing room that evening, the show had been booked to appear at both the Madison Square Garden and the Boston Gardens.
 The Philadelphia newspapers carried the story in full, extolling the ice show and telling of its coming appearances in New York and Boston.
 In this way the word got around and soon offers were coming in from other arenas as well.
 It seemed that everyone was interested in not only a current appearance but also return engagements in future years.
 Within a few days the Ice Follies of 1936 was booked solidly for the remainder of the season and well into the next year.

 Posted by: Janet Wright Last modified on: 11/30/2007